-The recent election in Papua New Guinea (PNG) continued with the country’s traditional of chaotic campaigns.
+The recent election in Papua New Guinea (PNG) continued the country’s tradition of chaotic campaigns.
 With violence breaking out both during the electoral campaign and after the results had been confirmed, an attempted kidnapping of a candidate, problems with the electoral roll, an overly sensitive Electoral Commissioner, and significant concerns over human rights abuses leading up to the polls.

 After the results were established, and Parliament reconvened, Prime Minister Peter O’Neill was able to be returned to the head of the country’s government for a second five-year term.
 However, the nature of PNG society, and the influence of this election on its politics has him once again leading an unstable coalition of disparate political actors.

 Traditionally political power within Melanesian societies was held by the “Big Man.”
 The Big Man is not a hereditary position, but one earned through a power of persuasion, empathy, and an ability to secure resources and distribute them fairly within the tribe or Wantok (“one talk” or language group, of which there are over 800 with Tok Pisin acting as the national lingua franca).Enjoying this article?
 Click here to subscribe for full access.
 Just $5 a month.

 The Big Man’s position is constantly challenged by other men who seek to gather resources and prove themselves more capable than the current Big Man.
 This traditional culture has transmitted itself onto the country’s modern-day politics, where allegiance to the Wantok is deemed more valuable than any wider national vision.